-Sacred Heart School of Theology is pleased to announce its Bethsaida Archeology Project, an archeological excavation at one of the most-mentioned sites in the Gospels.
-Sacred Heart School of Theology is the only Roman Catholic seminary in the United States sponsoring an archeological dig in the Holy Land.
+Sacred Heart Seminary and School of Theology participates in a Holy Land Archeology Project, an archeological excavation at sites widely discussed in the Gospels.
+Sacred Heart is the only Roman Catholic seminary in the United States sponsoring an archeological dig in the Holy Land.

-In 2014, Sacred Heart School of Theology seminarians and Scripture faculty are enjoying a two-week excavation experience.
-Participants will also visit Bethlehem, Nazareth, Capernaum, Jericho, the Mount of Beatitudes, the Dead Sea, Jerusalem, and more.
+In 2014, Sacred Heart School of Theology seminarians and Scripture faculty participated in an innaugural excavation experience.
+Participants also visited Bethlehem, Nazareth, Capernaum, Jericho, the Mount of Beatitudes, the Dead Sea, Jerusalem, and more.

 We invite you to join Sacred Heart School of Theology